 Chronic bad breath is a problem for over 90 million people.
 Typically, halitosis is caused by poor oral hygiene that leaves decaying food particles and bacteria in the mouth.
 Or, it may be due to gum disease and tooth decay.
 In either case, decay and debris produce sulfur compounds just like the kind found in rotten eggs, resulting in foul-smelling breath.

 Although many people try breath mints, over-the-counter mouth rinses or sugar-free gum as a means of controlling bad breath, these products only temporarily relieve the symptoms without treating the cause.

-Instead, the first step in controlling bad breath is to practice good oral hygiene: twice daily brushing, daily flossing, and tongue cleaning.
+Instead, the first step in controlling the bad breath is to practice good oral hygiene: twice-daily brushing, daily flossing, and tongue cleaning.
 We can review your home care to make sure that all sources of bacteria are controlled, from brushing and flossing techniques.
 In fact, a plastic tool called a tongue scraper will actually allow you to clean away bacterial build-up on your tongue and significantly alleviate odor.
-And good hygiene must include regular dental check-ups, since professional cleanings do a much more thorough job of eliminating bacteria and plaque build-up.
+And good hygiene must include regular dental check-ups since professional cleanings do a much more thorough job of eliminating bacteria and plaque build-up.

 A second step to note is that if you have dentures or a removable retainer or mouth-guard, you must also practice excellent hygiene each time you remove the appliance, cleaning it thoroughly and according to proper instructions.